pictograms.info

 In several other research projects each just focused on a single graphical symbol for Hospital:

-The pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensable with a comprehension score of 90.3 in a Japanese study to propose domestically unified graphical symbols based on scientific methods (Eco-Mo Foundation, 2001).
+The pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensible with a comprehension score of 90.3 in a Japanese study to propose domestically unified graphical symbols based on scientific methods (Eco-Mo Foundation, 2001).

 Al-Rousan & Umar (2021) examined comprehensibility of traffic signs among drivers in the Emirate of Abu Dhabi, where the UN-Hospital sign displaying a white latin letter H on blue ground was correctly recognized by 79 % of the respondents, even though this latin letter is not an element of the local Arabic script.
+When examined in black and white, in a study of way-finding symbols for healthcare facilities conducted in the United Arab Emirates, this letter based variant was not so well understood with a score of 62 % correct among mostly young and well educated respondents (Hashim et al., 2014).

 When Fiori (2008) examined a map symbol displaying a red cross, 91.6 % of the respondents answered correctly regarding the broader message Hospital / First Aid.
 This study was conducted in Brazil.